Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 - *2023.09 - now*, Leader of the Robotics Club, School of Internet of Things Engineering, Jiangnan University
 - *2022.09 - now*, Class Monitor of Automation 2204, School of Internet of Things Engineering, Jiangnan University
 - *2024.11 - 2024.11*, Judge of the 3D Simulation Soccer Project, RoboCup Yangzhou Invitational Tournament
+- *2020.04 - 2020.07*, Campus Student Intern, Harvard Summit for Young Leaders in China
 - *2017.10 - 2018.10*, President of the Student Union, Wenzhou Experimental Middle School